 For gaining more muscles, if you are just using one weight kettlebell for a workout, you can do more sets or repetitions with slow to medium intensity or, for quicker results do a higher intensity with shorter reps periods.

 Do I need one or two kettlebells for a workout?

-Make it simple if you are a newbie, best start with a single kettlebell on an appropriate weight (refer to the guideline above).
-Slowly work it up as you progress with more stamina, strength and body coordination.
+Make it simple if you are a newbie, best start with a single kettlebell with an appropriate weight (refer to the guideline above).
+Slowly work it up as you progress with more stamina, strength, and body coordination.

 Eventually, when you think your body strength is ready for more challenging intensities, you can do two same-weight kettlebells that fit into your workout program.
 The transition workout from single to double kettlebell workouts will give your muscle mass and strength to the next level.